well-grounded-java/resources/README.md

 `./gradlew build`.
 Individual example README files will contain more precise instructions for running from the command-line, as the details vary per project.

-Examples with loose code files are intended to load in an IDE at the `Ch*` level.
+Examples with loose code files may be either compiled individually or loaded in an IDE.
+See the example README files for more precise instructions for each case.
 You may need to set the SDK version for the project.
-Individual example README files contain any additional requirements for a given project.

 :warning: We don't recommend loading this entire project from the root.
 The mixture of builds, JDK versions and loose files doesn't tend to work well